 Wilton Assault Lawyer

-Work with a skilled criminal defense attorney who understands the distinctions among assault crimes.
+Work with a skilled criminal defense attorney who understands the distinctions among these crimes.
 Contact a Wilton assault lawyer and take comfort in knowing that you are taking steps to protect your rights and move toward the best possible outcome in your case.

 Defining Assault in Wilton

 In Connecticut, assault may be generally defined as intentionally causing injury to another, although in some cases the injury may be the result of reckless or even negligent behavior.
-While the state has more than a dozen assault laws on the books, the primary assault statutes classify offenses as assault in the first, second, or third-degree.
+While the state has more than a dozen assault laws on the books, the primary statutes classify offenses as assault in the first, second, or third-degree.

 What is First-Degree Assault?

 First-degree assault (CGS 53a-59) is the most serious and is usually treated as a Class B felony.
-Although it is often referred to as assault with a deadly weapon, first-degree assault can be committed without any weapon at all.
+Although it is often referred to as assault with a deadly weapon, a first-degree offense can be committed without any weapon at all.
 It should be noted that the use of a deadly weapon may come into play in certain instances of second and third-degree assault as well.

 How is Third-Degree Assault Charged?